DerMixer/DerMixer/README.md

 - 👋 Hi, I’m DerMixer || Mick Ihde
-- 👀 I’m interested in programming and general technolagies of our daily life, physiks, anatomie, going to the Gym and cars of all kind.
+- 👀 I’m interested in programming and general technolagies of our daily lifes, physiks, anatomie, going to the Gym and cars of all kind.
 - 🌱 I’m currently learning Fullstack - Webdevelopment in general, but currently with React (Next.js)
 - I currently have worked with following technologies:
 -   - React native